What Is a Mindful Leader and How To Become One

 There is a lot of buzz words these days around "Mindfulness" and "Mindful Leadership".
 But what is it actually?
 More importantly, how can we become mindful leaders?
 The answer is, we must first become mindful people!

 So, some of you may be new to the whole mindfulness thing.
 Others, are more familiar.
 Let's get everyone on the same page.
 There a lot of definitions out there, especially in the west, but I like a simple one pioneered by John Kabat-Zinn.
 He says mindfulness is, “the awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally”.
 By focusing on the breath, the idea is to cultivate attention on the body and mind as it is moment to moment, and so help with pain, both physical and emotional.
 When you are mindful and in the present moment (letting the moment be the moment) you are really here for your life experiencing it not as you hoped it would be, not as you expected it to be, but for exactly what is here, as it unfolds, meeting each moment with equanimity.
 From here, emerges a beautiful state of joy.
 Seems simple enough right?
 There are tremendous physical and psychological benefits to a sustained (even short-term) meditation practice.
+This is something I focus in greatly in my meditation and mindfulness coaching.
 Although that isn't the focus of this article, I'd still like to refer you to more information about it here.

 So How Does Mindfulness Meditation Help?